Silicone breast implant brands in India: Motiva vs Mentor vs Allergan vs Sebbin

 - Post-pregnancy deflation, mid-to-wide chest.
 A moderate-plus profile in any of the four brands works.
 The pocket and incision decision (covered on the breast augmentation procedure page) usually matters more than brand here.

 - Significant asymmetry, different sizes per side.
 The brand needs a deep catalogue to deliver two well-matched implants at different volumes.
-Mentor and Natrelle Inspira have the broadest catalogues in my experience; Motiva fits next; Sebbin’s Indian catalogue can be narrower.
+Mentor and Natrelle Inspira tend to carry the broadest catalogues; Motiva fits next; Sebbin’s Indian catalogue can be narrower.

 - Active gym, chest-loading lifestyle.
-The discussion shifts to pocket choice (subglandular or dual-plane to avoid animation deformity) and away from brand.
+The discussion shifts to pocket choice, where subglandular or subfascial placement largely avoids animation deformity while dual-plane and full submuscular pockets can produce it, and away from brand.
 All four brands work provided the profile fits.

 Warranty, traceability, and what to ask before discharge